-Course Providers Offering the 2024-2025 Seven-Hour National USPAP Update Courses

-As of November 2023, BREA has approved eight course providers for the 2024-2025 Seven-Hour National USPAP Update course.
+Course Providers Offering the 2024-2025 Seven-Hour National Uspap Update Courses As of November 2023, BREA has approved eight course providers for the 2024-2025 Seven-Hour National Uspap Update course.
 We look forward to continued submissions of course providers.

-This list of course providers can be found on our website: www brea ca gov-select "Online Services," then "Course Provider Search," then click ("Search").
+This list of course providers can be found on our website: www.brea.ca.gov select "Online Services," then "Course Provider Search," then click ("Search").

-As of November 2023:
+Current as of November 2023: